TutorialsLast Updated Aug 26, 20248 min read

 sudo npm install -g pm2

-This will install the pm2 package in your system.
+This will install and configure the pm2 package in your system.

 Next, restart the application using the following command, from outside the project folder.